 Firstly, we visited the Ojo de Agua natural springs at the south of the island, and they made for some fantastic photos.
 Although they were beautiful to look at with their waterfalls and blue tinge, after a while they proved very cold to swim in!
 We then undertook a cultural tour of the island and visited the Charco Verde and Albergue nature reserves.
 We were shown some of the flora and fauna of the island, which included a green lagoon, typical ash beaches (certainly very different from the white sand beaches I had become accustomed to seeing), a tree that souls of the dead are supposed to remain in, and a hive of deadly wasps.
 Later on I spotted an iguana and we were also shown ancient Mayan petroglyphs from the period 300-500 AD.

 The next day we had to leave Nicaragua for the final part of our journey.
 The country indeed taught me a lot: not only about natural beauty, but how majestic beauty can make you feel small, and about types of human beauty, such as determination to scale a volcano and the generosity of people, even those who can’t speak your language.
-It is on this note that I leave this concluding blog post to my travels: beauty is not only what you consider it to be, but can be found almost anywhere.
+Beauty is not only what you consider it to be, but can be found almost anywhere.

 And if you liked this story, subscribe to our bi-monthly World Travel Magazine, a handpicked selection of editorial features and stories from Global Destinations, Inspire Me, Insider, Style File, Wellness & Travel, City Travel, Suite Life, At Leisure, Short Breaks and much more.